To be eligible for a Doctoral degree in Biomedical Engineering a student must:

 The remainder of the coursework (minimum of 6 credit hours) is reserved for electives.

 Grades and Credits

-No course in which a grade below a ‘C’ is earned may be counted toward the completion of the degree.
+No course in which a grade below a ‘C’ is earned may be counted toward a Doctoral degree.